Stick-slip and convergence of feedback-controlled systems with Coulomb friction: Stiction due to discontinuous Coulomb friction

-Since both vector fields are normal to the manifold $S$, neither smooth motion nor sliding mode can occur for the $(x_{2}, x_{3})\in S_{0}$ trajectories, which means that any trajectory reaching $S_{0}$ will remain there $\forall \: t \rightarrow \infty$.
-Thus, $S_{0}$ constitutes the largest invariant set of equilibrium points for \eqref{eq:3}-\eqref{eq:7} without integral control action.
+Since both vector fields are normal to the manifold $S$, neither smooth motion nor sliding mode can occur for the $(x_{2}, x_{3})\in S_{0}$ trajectories.
+It means that any trajectory reaching $S_{0}$ will remain there $\forall \: t \rightarrow \infty$.
+Therefore, $S_{0}$ constitutes the largest invariant set of equilibrium points, for \eqref{eq:3}-\eqref{eq:7} without integral control action.
 Note that this has also been shown in \cite{alvarez2000} and is well known when a relative motion with Coulomb friction is controlled by the proportional-derivative (PD) feedback only.
 In this case, the set value error can be reduced by increasing $K_{p}$ but cannot be driven to zero as long as $F_{c} \neq 0$.
-The phase portraits of the trajectories converging to $S_{0}$ are exemplary shown in Figure \ref{fig:1}.
+The phase portraits of the trajectories converging to $S_{0}$ are exemplary shown in Figure \ref{fig:1} and marked with arrows.